aospapp/aosp/external/autotest/docs/wifi-basics-codelab.md

 capturing packets by calling `start_capture()` on the capture device, and after the test completes, `stop_capture()` completes the capturing process.
-`stop_capture()` returns a list of filepaths that hold the captured packets, so lets store the results of this function in a variable:
+`stop_capture()` returns a list of filepaths that hold the captured packets, so let's store the results of this function in a variable:

 ```python3
 capture_results = self.context.capture_host.stop_capture()
 ```

-The pcap file is accessible at `capture_results[0].local_pcap_path`, so lets print out a dump of our captured packets.
+The pcap file is accessible at `capture_results[0].local_pcap_path`, so let's print out a dump of our captured packets.
 Add these lines after the call to `stop_capture()`: